jonnygrant/compile_assert/README.md

 I'm also interested to hear any other approaches that work at compile time (not simply using a static analyzer), and which don't add runtime assert() and such things.

 These compiler asserts draw attention to code paths that are able to pass invalid parameters by stopping the build.
 It's a way for an programmer to specify the constraints, the prerequisites of the function or class.
 When they're not 100% met the build error gives an opportunity for a programmer to address the issue.
 Remedial action can be taken, to make the that code safer and more secure.

+compile_assert() is like a better version of static_assert(), because it takes into account known control flow.
+It works without complete knowledge, just the knowledge it has.
+That might mean an occasional extra branch condition check - measurement benchmarking would reveal the frequency of the calls and any performance impact.
+Of course stability in a safety critical system is more important than the 'cost' of an if() condition.

+Where control flow isn't know, say that malloc() returns a valid pointer, it obliges programmer to act

 # description of each example